Apply for a New Massage School License

 - Inventory list detailing equipment in the facility

-- Financial statements or documents to sufficiently demonstrate financial stability and a capability to fulfill the training commitments (in accordance with the Massage Therapy Administrative Rules 117.50(b)(3)).
+- Financial statements or documents to sufficiently demonstrate financial stability and a capability to fulfill the training commitments.
+See Information About Financial Reviews for Schools for more details.

 Send your completed application form and additional documentation to: